Novel and Updated Bounds on Flavor-violating Z Interactions in the Lepton Sector: Bounds on The FV Interactions in the Leptonic Sector

 It was suggested in~\cite{Hazard:2017swy} (see also~\cite{Delepine:2015mca}) that experimental bounds on FV meson decays $M\to\ell_{i}\ell_{j}$ can be used to set bounds on the FV Wilson coefficients in an EFT.
-Such decays can also be used to constrain the FV $Z$ couplings directly by considering the diagram in Fig.~\ref{fig7}.
-As this decay is mediated by a vector meson, we can utilize the technique of current algebra, and write the interaction of the meson with the $Z$ boson as
+Such decays can also be used to constrain the FV $Z$ couplings directly by considering the diagram in Figure~\ref{fig7}.
+As this decay proceeds via a vector current mediated by the $Z$ boson, we can utilize the technique of current algebra, and write the interaction of the meson with the $Z$ boson as

 where

 and the sum is over all quarks.
 Thus, in the language of the current algebra, we can simply express the matrix element as follows

 where $p$ is the momentum of the meson.
 As we can see, the neutral vector current $J_{Z}^{\mu}$ allows the meson to turn into a $Z$ boson, which in turn can decay via a FV interaction to leptons of different flavors.
 In general, the QCD matrix element is measured experimentally in terms of the decay constant and it depends on the type of mesons.
 For vector mesons, which are mesons with quantum numbers $J^{pc}=1^{--}$, the QCD matrix element can be expressed as